DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 • Hyaluronic acid – replenishes skin at multiple levels.

-Research confirms humectants like glycerin and hyaluronic acid improve hydration and elasticity (PubMed).
+Research confirms humectants like glycerin and hyaluronic acid improve hydration and elasticity (CCID.S144180tion).

 Emulsifiers – Blending Oil and Water

-Emulsifiers make it possible to combine oil and water into smooth creams and lotions.
-Without them, your products would separate.
+Emulsifiers make it possible to combine oil and water into stable, smooth creams and lotions.
+Without them, formulations would quickly separate into distinct phases, affecting both texture and performance.

 Solubilizers – Dispersing Oils in Water